Headhunterzpw/TNTIgnite/README.md

 TNTIgnite
 =========

 Place a block of TNT and BOOM!
-This is the plugin that ignites, don't worry, it's not too complex
+This is the plugin that ignites, but don't worry, it's not too complex.

+Get it at: dev.bukkit.org/bukkit-plugins/tntignite